CosmoStat/wf-psf/docs/source/basic_execution.md

 ├── plots
 └── psf_model
 ```
-A description of each subdirectory is provided in the table below.
+A description of each subdirectory is provided in the following table.

 | Sub-directory    | Purpose                                       |
 |--------------|---------------------------------------------------|